-To make your own serum, follow the measures and instructions of my natural skin serum here, just change the ingredients (argan to rosehip and avocado to either jojoba or hemp seed oil).
+How to use rosehip oil for acne scars?
+To make your own serum, follow the measures and instructions of my natural skin serum here.
 The essential oils are additional, but you can choose any of the top essential oils for acne scars from the list above.

 Best rosehip oil for acne scars

 When buying rosehip seed oil, keep two things in mind: